How to Write a Vacation Request Email (+ Tips & Examples)

 • “I’d like to request leave for the following dates: [Vacation request dates].”

-As long as your professional email contains the actual dates you want to take off, you’re nearing the end of your vacation request email.
+As long as the professional email for vacation leave contains the actual dates the team member wants to take off, this formal request is near its end.

 We don’t recommend working during the holidays, but if you have to, here are 12 great pieces of advice to lift your spirits:

-Step #4: State who’ll take up your workload while you’re away
+Step #4: State who’ll take up the workload

-For longer vacation request emails or urgent ones, you should explain in a sentence or two how your workload will be managed in your absence.
-This shows you’re committed to your job and want to keep things running smoothly.
+For longer vacation request emails or urgent ones, encourage your employees to explain how their workload will be managed in their absence.
+A sentence or two is enough.
+This shows the employee’s commitment to their job and helps keep things running smoothly.

 Here are a few examples of how to do just that:

-• “I’d like to let you know that [Coworker’s name and surname] will take up a portion of my workload while I’m away, so our customers won’t feel a decline in services.”
+• “I’d like to let you know that [Coworker’s full name] will take up a portion of my workload while I’m away, so our customers won’t feel a decline in services.”

 • “Please be informed that all my current tasks have been rescheduled until my leave ends and I will continue working on them once I’m back to work.”

-• “[Coworker’s name and surname] will handle a few of my tasks while I’m on leave.”
+• “[Coworker’s full name] will handle a few of my tasks while I’m on leave.”

-After you come back from your time off, get 15 awesome tips to improve work performance and impress your boss:
+After you come back from your time off, check out these 15 awesome tips to improve work performance and impress your boss:

 Step #5: Sign off professionally

-Here are a few ways you can end your email:
+Here are a few ways to end a vacation email to the manager:

 • “Thanks for considering my request.
-[Your name, surname, and phone number]” — for a more formal email, or
+[Your full name and phone number]” — for a more formal email, or

 • “Talk to you soon [Your name and phone number]” — for a less formal email.